RobinGJonsson/Portfolio-Project-1/README.md

     - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

 ### Bugs
 - There are no known bugs.

+### Solved Bugs
+- First when viewing the project through the git hub environments only the CSS images worked but not the HTML
+- This was because I had used ../ in the url's, removing this made it possible to see the images

 ## Deployment